Zurück zu Home

 April: Louise Kennedy, Trespasses

-June 17th Pip Williams, The Dictionary of Lost Words
+June 17th Pip Williams, The Dictionary of Lost Words.
+This received a very ‘mixed’ reception!

-July – Coetzee The Pole Spice re Coetzee Pole LRB
+July – Coetzee The Pole (Spice re Coetzee Pole LRB) (long short story – just the one)

 August – Paul Harding This Other Eden (under 10 Euros)

-Later : Chetna Maroo : Western Lane (under 10 Euros)
+Otherwise later: Chetna Maroo : Western Lane (under 10 Euros) ?

 1) First meeting (was) : November 2015: Ian McEwen: The Children Act2) End of January 2016 :: The Guernsey Literary Potato Peel Society von Barrows/Schaffer